Services

 Massage therapist Paige giving an abdominal massage

 Common Ground offers numerous types of massage therapy.
-Our massage therapist, Paige Waggoner Clark, is a highly skilled professional with many years of experience working with the body.
-She offers unique techniques that are highly therapeutic, as well as relaxing.
-A brief description of the different options, available below, will help you determine which style best fits your needs.
+Our massage therapists, Paige Waggoner Clark and Ken Kleiber, are highly skilled professionals with many years of experience working with the body.
+They offer unique techniques that are highly therapeutic and relaxing.
+A brief description of our different massage services, available below, will help you determine which style best fits your needs.
 If you still have questions, please reach out, as we will be able to guide you on what will be most beneficial for your body.

 Arvigo Techniques of Maya Abdominal Therapy®